Johor Bahru skyline in 2026

 Delicious in Malay

-Also discover the night markets (Pasar Malam) for an authentic experience.
+Explore the night markets (Pasar Malam) too for an authentic experience.

 Johor Bahru is one of the most important logistics hubs in Southeast Asia.